Vayasu Ponnu: Production

 Vayasu Ponnu was directed and edited by K. Shankar.
 It was produced by K. N. Kunjappan under R. G. M. Productions.
-The screenplay was written by R. K. Shanmugham, based on a story by Manian.
+The screenplay was written by R. K. Shanmugham, based on Love Birds, a novel by Manian serialised in Ananda Vikatan.

 Soundtrack

-The soundtrack was composed by M. S. Viswanathan, while the lyrics were written by Vaali and Muthulingam.
+The soundtrack was composed by M. S. Viswanathan.
 The song "Kaanchi Pattuduththi" is set in the Carnatic raga known as Kalyanavasantam.